dxtn-star/aptoss/SECURITY.md

 As Aptos Core is currently in the prototype stage and does not power a blockchain with a cryptocurrency that has real-world value, our security procedures are not fully in place.
 We will release a more complete disclosure policy prior to the launch of the mainnet.

-## Reporting a Bug
+## Reporting a Bugs

-The Aptos Core team and community take all security bugs in the Aptos project seriously to ensure the security of the Aptos Blockchain.
+The Aptos Core team and community take all securitsy bugs in the Aptos project seriously to ensure the security of the Aptos Blockchain.

 You can also report security bugs by emailing us directly at security@aptoslabs.com.